Anthony Powell: Writing

+Collage

+Powell created collages during his writing life.
+His greatest achievement, the collage in the Chantry, has been characterized as "a monstrous collage of a size and surrealistic disturbance."

+The collage took decades to create.
+It has been digitised and partially reproduced in Anthony Powell: Dancing to the Music of Time as endpapers.
+A 360-degree panorama is viewable at the website: Powell's "Boiler Room" Collage at The Chantry.

+In 2019, the Collage was photographed by Tim Beddow and featured on the cover of The World of Interiors, a Condé Nast magazine.
+In 2021 Christopher Matthew described it as "One of the most elaborate collages I have ever encountered covering not only the walls and the ceiling, but even the water pipes."

+In 2025, writing in Telegraph Luxury with many photos, Harry Mount observed, "the collage is a Sistine Chapel of literary Britain."
+Powell's great-granddaughter, Hope Coke, wrote an illustrated essay about the boiler room collage in The Oldie.

+Recognition

-RecognitionDance was adapted by Hugh Whitemore for a television miniseries during the autumn of 1997, and broadcast in the UK on Channel 4.
+Dance was adapted by Hugh Whitemore for a television miniseries during the autumn of 1997, and broadcast in the UK on Channel 4.
 The novel sequence was earlier adapted by Graham Gauld and Frederick Bradnum for a BBC Radio 4 26-part series broadcast between 1978 and 1981.
 In the radio version, the part of Jenkins as narrator was played by Noel Johnson.
 A second radio dramatisation by Michael Butt was broadcast during April and May 2008.

+In 1984, Powell was awarded The Hudson Review's Bennett Award, to honour 'a writer of significant achievement whose work has not received the full recognition to which it is entitled' and the Ingersoll Foundation's T. S. Eliot Award for Creative Writing.

+In 1995, Powell was awarded an honorary degree (Doctor of Letters) from the University of Bath.

+In 2000 scholars founded The Anthony Powell Society to advance for the public benefit, education and interest in his life and works.
+The Society publishes quarterly The Anthony Powell Newsletter and the journal, Secret Harmonies.

 A centenary exhibition in commemoration of Powell's life and work was held at the Wallace Collection, London, from November 2005 to February 2006.

 Smaller exhibitions were held in 2005 and 2006 at Eton College, Cambridge University, the Grolier Club in New York City, and Georgetown University in Washington, DC.

-In 1995, he was awarded an honorary degree (Doctor of Letters) from the University of Bath.
 Hilary Spurling, a newspaper colleague, had written at Powell's request in 1977 Invitation to the Dance: A Guide to Anthony Powell's Dance to the Music of Time, and in 2017 published his biography, Anthony Powell: Dancing to the Music of Time.

+A Blue plaque was mounted on 16 September 2023 at 1 Chester Gate London NW1 where Powell began writing A Dance to the Music of Time.
+The Anthony Powell Society organised the ceremony.